|

 this song as originally having been recorded by the calypsonian Caresser

-in 1937, entitled "King Edward the Viii" (and many times since).
+in 1937, entitled "King Edward the VIII" (and many times since).

 "Love (and